CGenie/data-exchange-formats/README.md

   00000000: 83a7 636f 6d70 6163 74c3 a46e 616d 65a4  ..compact..name.
   00000010: 5465 7374 a673 6368 656d 6100            Test.schema.
   ```

+Advantages of schema-based protocols is that the encoded message doesn't have to include the schema
+which results in messages of smaller size and faster encoding/decoding.
+Also basic validation is for free.

+JavaScript is special because it doesn't allow to run `FFI` code in browser.
+Thus, performance-wise, `JSON` is the
+preferred format.
+That's why if you use something else, aim for schema-based ones for more type-safety and
+other goodies.
+Here's the benchmark of `JSON` against `MessagePack`: https://jsperf.com/msgpack-js-vs-json

 ## Why not just stick with XML/JSON ?
 ([quote](https://ttsiodras.github.io/asn1.html)) "If you value optimal encoding/decoding performance, minimal encoded message size, guarantees of code safety, and minimal power requirements for encoding/decoding messages, then no, `XML` is most definitely NOT better.
 That's why your mobile phone has used `ASN.1` encoding while you were reading this article.
 I am not kidding - almost every single signalling message that your phone sends to the local cell tower, is encoded via `ASN.1`!